chusiang/pentadactyl-themes/README.md

 Pentadactyl Themes
 ========

-Fu colorscheme for pentadactyl.
+The ColorScheme for Pentadactyl.

-INSTALL
+Howto
 --------

 Copy *.penta to `~/.pentadactyl/colors/` or use command `:he colorscheme` to get some help.